yamamushi/EQB/Readme.md

 # Usage

 The bot is invoked with the `/eqb` command.

-The following subcommands are available:
+The following options are available:

 * `book` - Set the book to use for lookups
 * `count` - Set the number of results to return (max 32)